-The academy has a trustee induction policy from the Governors' Service to the trustees.
-New trustees are provided with an induction pack and other documents that they will need to undertake their role as trustees.
+The academy has a Governor Induction Handbook which new trustees are provided with when they join the Governing Body.
+They will also be given any other documents that they will need to undertake their role as trustees.
 Induction tends to be done informally specifically to the individual.
-Trustees are given the opportunity to attend governors' training organised by the Governors' Service as well as GEL online training.
+Trustees are given the opportunity to attend governors' training organised by the Governors Service and paid for by the academy.
 Trustees also attend academy staff training where subjects are relevant.